 The 16/8 Method restricts eating time to a 8-hour window with 16 hours of fasting in between.
 The Eat-Stop-Eat method involves a 24-hour fast 1-2 times a week, and the 5:2 Diet calls for a normal diet five days out of the week paired with two non-consecutive days of a 500-600 calorie restriction.

 For any intermittent fasting method, there are also guidelines for what to eat during the specified eating window.
 As mentioned earlier, the common themes are to avoid sweets and processed foods, be selective with carbohydrate intake, and eat plenty of protein and vegetables.
-If intermittent fasting is something that interests you, PALM dietitians can help you decide on a plan that works best for you.
+If intermittent fasting is something that interests you, PALM medical providers can help you decide on a plan that works best for you.

 If you are feeling frustrated with your weight, take a step back and consider what habits and environmental factors can be adjusted to help put your hormones back on the right track to maintaining a healthy weight.
 Incorporating new habits may make the difference in your metabolic functioning.
 At PALM, we have a dedicated team of professionals devoted to helping you figure out how to make these adjustments and become the best version of yourself.